Vienna Circle: Critique of metaphysics

 Another source of mistakes is type confusions, in which a predicate of a kind is used as a predicate of another kind.
 For example, the pseudo-statements "we know the Nothing" is analogous to "we know the rain", but while the latter is well-formed, the former is ill-formed, at least in a logically constructed language, because "Nothing" is incorrectly used as a noun.
-In a formal language, "Nothing" only means $\lnot \;\exists \;x$, such as "there is nothing which is outside"—i.e., $\lnot \;\exists \;xO(x)$, and thus "Nothing" never occurs as a noun or as a predicate.
+In a formal language, "Nothing" only means $\lnot \;\exists \;x$, such as "there is nothing which is outside"—i.e., $\lnot \;\exists \;xO(x)$, and thus "Nothing" never occurs as a noun or as a predicate, but as a quantifier.

 According to Carnap, although metaphysics has no theoretical content, it does have content: metaphysical pseudo-statements express the attitude of a person towards life, and this is the role of metaphysics.
 He compares it to an art like lyrical poetry; the metaphysician works with the medium of the theoretical; he confuses art with science, attitude towards life with knowledge, and thus produces an unsatisfactory and inadequate work.
 "Metaphysicians are musicians without musical ability".